 This hearty and flavorful homemade spaghetti sauce that uses simple pantry ingredients is sure to become a family favorite dinner staple.
 It’s freezer-friendly and is great over pasta or lasagna.

-Today we’re making a lovingly simmered homemade spaghetti sauce.
+Today we’re making a lovingly simmered homemade spaghetti sauce made from scratch.
 While the store-bought jarred kind is pretty convenient, it is missing a whole lot of flavor you can get by building on a tomato base with a few extra ingredients.
 Add a few pantry staples like ground beef, onions, garlic, bell peppers, tomatoes and some seasonings like Worcestershire sauce, red pepper flakes, basil, oregano and Italian seasoning for the best go-to spaghetti sauce.

 Serve with some garlic bread or garlic knots and enjoy a fun pasta night.
 If you like Italian-inspired recipes, try out this spinach and three cheese manicotti, lasagna roll-ups, creamy sun-dried tomato and spinach pasta, or some slow cooker spaghetti bolognese.
 Let’s start cooking!